Rock 'n' Roll San Diego Marathon: History

 The 2006 marathon had 21,159 participants—17,339 of whom successfully finished the race.

 A half marathon race over 21.0975 km was added to supplement the established full marathon race from the 2010 edition onwards.

 In 2013, Bernard Koech set the half marathon course record of 58:41.
 This was the fourth-fastest time ever for the event at the time, although the time did not meet official IAAF requirements as the course contained an excessive downhill.

-The 2020 edition of the race was cancelled due to the coronavirus pandemic.
+The 2020 edition of the race was cancelled due to the COVID-19 pandemic.

 Course

 The marathon originally commenced at 6th Avenue at Palm and concluded on Broadway Avenue downtown San Diego.
-The following year, the finish moved to the Naval Training Center, and three years later moved to the Parade Deck in Marine Corps Recruit Depot.
+The following year, the finish moved to the Naval Training Center, and three years later moved to the Parade Deck at Marine Corps Recruit Depot San Diego.
 In 2010 a new course was defined which ended at SeaWorld San Diego.
 In 2013, the course was again re-routed with a new finish line at Petco Park.
 There is also a half-marathon over portions of the same course and a four-person relay option.

 Runners have seven hours in which to complete the marathon.
 The four-person relay option has a four-hour time limit.

 Foundation controversy

 Since its inception, the marathon claims to have raised in excess of $100 million for charities.

 In 2008 the Competitor Group took over Elite Racing, the company that had been organizing the Rock 'n' Roll Marathon.
 The following year, 2009, an internal audit revealed that the charity in whose name the race had been run, Elite Racing Foundation for Children, Education & Medical Research, had been improperly commingling funds with the for-profit Elite Racing.
 It further found that the foundation was being operated "in many instances for the benefit of the for-profit," and that the charity's role in hosting the races had been overstated.
 As a result, the race had benefited improperly from hundreds of thousands of dollars in public subsidies and grants.
-In announcing the results of the audit, Competitor said it would return $190,500 to San Diego County and $152,544 to the city of San Diego, spend the remaining foundation funds on health and wellness causes, file amended tax returns, and dissolve the foundation.
+In announcing the results of the audit, Competitor said it would return $190,500 to San Diego County and $152,544 to the City of San Diego, spend the remaining foundation funds on health and wellness causes, file amended tax returns, and dissolve the foundation.
 Competitor Group made the final payments in October 2009.
 Altogether the company returned $344,176 to the city and county.